-New Planning Rules - rape, rape cried the chorus!Posted on: 28 March 2012 by Anthony Page
+New Planning Rules - rape, rape cried the chorus!Posted by Anthony Page

 The Tories really need a shake up and get their act together!
 Are they totally ignorant of the needs, thoughts and opinions of the people who keep them in power!

 Last week we had The Budget went badly wrongly and was panned by the way additional allowances for pensioners were frozen even though pensioners who have retired suffer no loss.
 On top of this Cameron and Osborne were pilloried when they reduced the top rate of tax from 50p to 45p – more pandering to the millionaires went the chorus!